DanMannMann/Reflekt/README.md

 Particularly useful for diagnostics (e.g. get method name for log) and situations where you need to call a proxy by name (e.g. calling a SignalR hub method from C# code)

+But best of all avail yourself of the benefits of rename refactoring without breaking your reflection, serialisation or proxying code.
+Or indeed any other situation where the name of a particular member known at compile time needs to be used as a string.

+## Usage

 Add a using to get things going.

 ```csharp